carlosrojasquiroz/Discrete_Choice/README.md

 The calibration is as follows: $\beta=0.96, \ \sigma=1.0, \ B=0, \ \phi=0.75, \ r=0.03, \ w=1, \ z=1$, and the number of assets grid point is set as $n_{aa}=1000$.
 Finally, utility function is a CRRA form.

 The model is solved by value function iteration.
 The `master.m` file also plots figures of the value and policy functions.
 If you want to deactivate this option then "comment" (%) line 31 in that script.

+This code works with external functions `logsumexp.m` and `softmax.m`, written by Nick Highman (see https://it.mathworks.com/matlabcentral/fileexchange/84892-logsumexp-softmax).